The List of 2024 GOP Presidential Candidates Just Got MUCH More Interesting

 — Vivek Ramaswamy (@VivekGRamaswamy) February 22, 2023

-He said on a Twitter thread that he can be a change agent.
-The 37-year-old tech entrepreneur said in one post that he would impose an “8-year sunset clauses for bureaucrats.
+He said in a Twitter thread that he can be a change agent.
+The 37-year-old tech entrepreneur said in one post that he would impose an “8-year sunset clause for bureaucrats.
 Make political expression a civil right.
 Ban addictive social media under age 16.
 Declare independence from CCP [Chinese Communist party].
 Embrace fossil fuels & nuclear.
 Decimate drug cartels.
-Do it without apology.
+Do it without apology.”
 He added: “And that’s just as much as would fit in a single tweet.
 Tons more to come.”

 Eliminate affirmative action.
 Dismantle climate religion.
 8-year limits for federal bureaucrats.
 Shut down worthless federal agencies.
 Declare Total Independence from China.
 Annihilate the drug cartels.
 Make political expression a civil right.
 No CBDCs.
 Revive merit & excellence. pic.twitter.com/BnYcIBjxYr